Ryan McMahon Player Props: Rockies vs. Diamondbacks

-The Colorado Rockies, including Ryan McMahon (hitting .263 in his past 10 games, with three doubles, a home run, three walks and four RBI), take on starter Merrill Kelly and the Arizona Diamondbacks at Coors Field, Friday at 8:40 PM ET.
+Ryan McMahon -- batting .289 in his past 10 games -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Tommy Henry on the hill, on April 29 at 8:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Guardians.
+In his last game he had a one-hit performance (1-for-3) against the Diamondbacks.

 Ryan McMahon Game Info & Props vs. the Diamondbacks